 If charged with a DUI, you might also be able to reduce the charge to a DWAI.
 Talk to a lawyer to find out your options.

-As always, don’t get behind the wheel of a car if you’ve been drinking.
+Drinking and driving doesn’t mix, and there are very real consequences if you’re caught.
 Get a taxi or an Uber, or, better yet, plan ahead and select a designated driver.